 - If you have low milk supply, express milk during the day.
 Also a teaspoon of fenugreek in a cup of water, boiled and cooled, spoonful morning and night works.

 - If you experience fever, discomfort, body aches, get yourself checked for mastitis and you are probably having wrong breastfeeding positions and improper latching on.
 Get help or read up on the ‘right’ way.

 - If you feel a clogged duct or engorgement, soak half a cup of rice in water for an hour.
 Grind to a smooth paste and apply.
 Wait for it to dry and then step into the shower.
 You’ll be surprised by what a miracle cure it is!

 - Every time you feed the baby, remember to drink a glass of water before you start feeding.
-Yes, every time and after it too because you will feel thirsty and even if you aren’t then too you’ll save yourself from dehydration and constipation.
+Yes, every time and after it too, because you will feel thirsty and even if you aren’t, you’ll save yourself from dehydration and constipation.

 - Tell the nurses at the hospital that you are breastfeeding your child.
 If they start on the bottle, you will have trouble bringing the baby to latch on to you.

 - If you intend to use a bottle, use the nipples or teats especially designed for breastfed babies.
 They really do make a lot of difference.